 In regard to DNS, the most prominent threats are two-fold:

 Among the various methods for DNS spoof attacks, these are some of the more common:

-Man-in-the-middle duping: Where an attacker steps between your web browser and the DNS server to infect both.
-A tool is used for a simultaneous cache poisoning on your local device, and server poisoning on the DNS server.
+Man-in-the-middle duping: Where an attacker steps between your web browser and the DNS server.
+A tool is used for simultaneous cache poisoning on your local device and server poisoning on the DNS server.
 The result is a redirect to a malicious site hosted on the attacker’s own local server.

-Here are common risks of DNS poisoning and spoofing:
+Here are some common risks of DNS poisoning and spoofing:

 DNS spoofing poses several risks, each putting your devices and personal data in harm’s way.

 Data theft can be particularly lucrative for DNS spoof attackers.
-Banking websites and popular online retailers are easily spoofed, meaning any password, credit card or personal information may be compromised.
-The redirects would be phishing websites designed to collect your info.
+Banking websites and popular online retailers are easily hit, meaning any password, credit card, or personal information may be compromised.
+The redirects would be to phishing websites designed to collect your information.